bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+Claude Obsidian Assistant.
+The repository is simple, give Claude and yourself a structured place to write, and tell it what you want.
+The vault comes with a Johnny Decimal folder system, a `/obsidian` skill for syncing projects, and some themes to make it more fun.
+There's also a `CLAUDE.md` at the root that gives Claude context on how the vault works. **It's a template meant to be adjusted after setup**, but it helps initialize Claude with some understanding of the structure faster.
+You can go in without it and probably be fine.
+Everything else is just you explaining your preferences to Claude and letting it build from there: https://github.com/nemocake/claude-obsidian-assistant

 DeepFace.
 A Lightweight Face Recognition and Facial Attribute Analysis (Age, Gender, Emotion and Race) Library for Python: https://github.com/serengil/deepface

 X/Twitter OSINT API.
 An API designed to gather open source intelligence from public X profiles without accessing the official API: https://github.com/noahclark556/X-Twitter-OSINT-API

 EmailCrawl is a professional-grade OSINT (Open Source Intelligence) tool designed for advanced email address extraction through comprehensive web crawling.
 Built for cybersecurity professionals, penetration testers, and intelligence analysts: https://github.com/techenthusiast167/EMAIL-CRAWL

+OpenStock is an open-source alternative to expensive market platforms.
+Track real-time prices, set personalized alerts, and explore detailed company insights - built openly, for everyone, forever free: https://github.com/Open-Dev-Society/OpenStock

 Security Suite.
 Open-source security suite for OSINT, web scanning, API testing, SIEM integration, and AI-powered analysis: https://github.com/TheSecuredAnalyst/security-suite